-The third offense: The senior director will present the documentation of noncompliance to USMEC for their review of termination for not following the U.S. Missions policies.
+The third offense: The senior director will present the documentation of noncompliance to USMEC for their review of termination for not following the policies as agreed to in the Memorandum of Understanding.

 CHAPTER 5: FINANCES FOR U.S. MISSIONS ACCOUNTS